Adaptive advantage in entanglement-assisted communications

 There are several interesting directions for future work.
 First, one could partition further (adaptive) EA qubit strategies in those that use joint measurements on the quantum message $M$ and the local system $B$, and those that use sequential measurement, where $M$ is first measured and the result used to select the measurements to be performed on $B$, or the other way around, and understand the relative power of such strategies.

 Second, how does the above diagram have to be modified when considering non-binary messages, $D>2$?
-Although we found a strict resource relation between an EA bit and an unassisted qubit, the combined results of \cite{Tavakoli2021} and \cite{PawlowskiZukowski} show that there in general does not exist a strict ordering between these two resources for higher-dimensional messages: one can find concrete tasks in which either resource is better than the other.
+Although we found a strict resource relation between an EA bit and an unassisted qubit, the combined results of \cite{Tavakoli2021} and \cite{PawlowskiZukowski} show that there in general does not exist a strict ordering between these two resources for higher-dimensional messages.
 Nevertheless, as our result for $D=2$ illustrates, there may still be interesting classes of tasks for which strict resource relations do exist.

 Third, from the point of view of applications, is it possible to use adaptive EA classical protocols to boost the quantum reduction of communication complexity, in terms of the number of bits needed to deterministically compute a distributed function?
 Notably, most conventional approaches are based on non-adaptive EA classical protocols \cite{Review}.
 We have also seen that product measurements in EA quantum protocols are sufficient to outperform standard, unassisted, quantum communication.
-To what extent can this be leveraged for interesting quantum information protocols, e.g.~in entanglement detection and cryptography?
+To what extent can this be leveraged for interesting quantum information protocols e.g.~in entanglement detection and cryptography?
 Finally, protocols with an adaptive advantage could be used to certify that a receiver maintains coherence up until receiving a message.
 This could be useful if the receiver is not trusted, and it would be interesting to investigate whether this relates to the security of cryptographic primitives like bit commitment.

-\textit{Acknowledgments.} We thank Tam\'as V\'ertesi for sharing a proof of the projective bound for \eqref{facet} with us and letting us use this result.
-We thank Mirjam Weilenmann and Miguel Navascu\'es for discussions.
-This project was supported by the Wenner-Gren Foundations, the EU Quantum Flagship Quantum Random Number Generators (QRANGE) project, the QuantERA ERA-NET project VERIqTAS, the EOS project CHEQS, the Swiss National Science Foundation (Early Mobility Fellowship P2GEP2 188276), the EU H2020 Quantum Flagship project QMiCS (820505) and by the Fonds de la Recherche Scientifique – FNRS under Grant No PDR T.0171.22.
-J. P. is a FRIA grantee and S.P. is a Senior Research Associate of the Fonds de la Recherche Scientifique - FNRS.